ItzNotABug/ghosler/README.md

 If you want to customize the newsletter template even more, follow the steps -

-1. Create a **custom-template.ejs** in the root directory.
+1. Create a **custom-template.ejs**
-2. Customize it as you like, take a look at [pre-defined template](./views/newsletter.ejs) for reference.
+2. Customize it as you like, for reference - you can download the `Base Template` from settings itself
-3. That's it!
-Ghosler will use the new template for preview & sending newsletter.
+3. Upload it via dashboard & that's it!
+Ghosler will use the new template for preview & sending newsletter
-4. Rename the file to anything if you don't want to use the custom template.
+4. Disable from settings if you don't want to use the custom template

 ---